tsurdilo/temporal-patient-onboarding/README.md

 You will see a "no" in the onboarded patients "Onboarded" table column.

-## 3. Simulating Temporal workflow replay
+## 3. Simulating Temporal Server Failure - Recovery

 For this scenario make sure our app and services are running.
 Start onboarding another patient through the UI and submit the form.